-Similar to sonar or the radar that police use, GPR scanning sends radar waves into the ground, concrete or other surfaces in a specific frequency or frequency range.
-Typically, polarized, high-frequency radio waves between 10 MHz and 2.6 GHz are emitted.
+Similar to sonar or the radar that police use, ground-penetrating radar (GPR) scanning sends radar waves into the ground, concrete, or other surfaces in a specific frequency or frequency range.
+Typically, polarized high-frequency radio waves between 10 MHz and 2.6 GHz are emitted.
 This energy may be reflected or scattered back to the surface.

 The depth a GPR scanning system can reach is determined by the antenna’s frequency strength and the surface it is moving through.
 Concrete, limestone, and granite are resistive materials.
 Low-frequency signals, typically up to 200 MHz, can travel approximately 100 feet in this type of substrate.
 Clay, shale, and saltwater are high-conductivity materials.
 They absorb the waves transmitted by GPR, making it difficult for them to penetrate.
 The average penetration depth is 3 feet.

-Although the low frequency only produces a low-resolution scan, it is ideal for deep site investigations such as locating sinkholes, delineating landfills or locating large objects.
+Although the low frequency only produces a low-resolution scan, it is ideal for deep site investigations such as locating sinkholes, delineating landfills, or locating large objects.
 High-frequency antennas may go to 1,500 MHz and penetrate less than 20 feet.
-These shallow scans are in high definition, which enables operators to analyze objects close to the surface, such as utility lines and conduits.
+These shallow scans are in high definition, which enables operators to analyze objects close to the surface, such as public and private utility lines and conduits.

 GPR scanning systems with dual-frequency antennas typically utilize 300 and 800 MHz, allowing them to locate shallow and deep targets.
 This eliminates the need to scan an area twice, and the system can display both sets of results on one screen.
 Antennas that are in contact with the ground typically have the most robust signal strength, although there are air-launch systems used above the ground.